gaidardzhiev/sbpm/readme.md

 # Source Binary Package Manager (SBPM)

 A lightweight, **POSIX-compliant shell script package manager** designed for simplicity and portability.
-SBPM manages source-based packages with minimal dependencies, requiring only a POSIX-compliant shell and `wget`.
+SBPM manages source based and binary packages with minimal dependencies, requiring only a POSIX compliant shell and `wget`.

 ---